cytoscape/cytoscape.js/documentation/md/style.md

 For automatic, bundled bezier edges (`curve-style: bezier`):

+A bezier edge is bundled with all other parallel bezier edges.
+Each bezier edge is a quadratic bezier curve, separated from the others by varying the control point.
+If there is an odd number of parallel edges in a bundle, then the centre edge is drawn as a straight line.

  * **`control-point-step-size`** : From the line perpendicular from source to target, this value specifies the distance between successive bezier edges.
  * **`control-point-distance`** : A single value that overrides `control-point-step-size` with a manual value.
 Because it overrides the step size, bezier edges with the same value will overlap.
 Thus, it's best to use this as a one-off value for particular edges if need be.
  * **`control-point-weight`** : A single value that weights control points along the line from source to target.
 The value usually ranges on [0, 1], with 0 towards the source node and 1 towards the target node --- but larger or smaller values can also be used.